"Let food be thy medicine, and medicine be thy food."

-Here are 11 health benefits of garlic that are supported by human research studies.
+Here are 11 health benefits of garlic that are supported by human research.

 Garlic is a plant in the Allium (onion) family.

-Its use was well documented by all the major civilizations... including the Egyptians, Babylonians, Greeks, Romans and the Chinese (2).
+Its use was well documented by many major civilizations, including the Egyptians, Babylonians, Greeks, Romans and Chinese (2).

-We now know that most of the health effects are caused by one of the sulfur compounds formed when a garlic clove is chopped, crushed or chewed.
+Scientists now know that most of its health benefits are caused by sulfur compounds formed when a garlic clove is chopped, crushed or chewed.

-Allicin enters the body from the digestive tract and travels all over the body, where it exerts its potent biological effects (which we'll get to in a bit).
+The sulfur compounds from garlic enter the body from the digestive tract and travel all over the body, where it exerts its potent biological effects.

-Bottom Line: Garlic is a plant in the onion family, grown for its cooking properties and health effects.
-It is high in a sulfur compound called Allicin, which is believed to bring most of the health benefits.
+Summary Garlic is a plant in the onion family that’s grown for its distinctive taste and health benefits.
+It contains sulfur compounds, which are believed to bring some of the health benefits.